Wildlife forensic science: Marine Mammal Protection Act

-The Marine Mammal Protection Act protects a variety of mammals that use the ocean as a main survival resources.
-This can include mammals that live completely in the ocean such as whales, manatees, and dolphins, and animals that spend rely on the ocean, but also stay on land at times, such as walruses and polar bears.
-The MMPA protects against any form of collection or killing in U.S waters or by U.S citizens.
+The Marine Mammal Protection Act (MMPA) protects mammals that use the ocean as a means of survival, including whales, manatees, and dolphins, walruses, and polar bears.
+The MMPA protects against any form of harassment, collection, hunting, capturing, or killing of marine mammals in U.S waters or by U.S citizens.

 Threats

 Wildlife trafficking

-Wildlife trafficking includes the trading of live animals or parts of wildlife that are sold and came from the wild.
-Wildlife trade generates a large amount of revenue each year, and can equal billions of dollars.
-Various animals are trafficked for the pet trade, such as birds, reptiles, and corals.
-Animal parts that are commonly traded include bushmeat, animal horns for medicinal and ornamental purposes, and products to make fashion products.
-A prime example of a trafficked animal are pangolins, that are often trafficked for their scales.
-Animals across all taxa are affected by wildlife trafficking.
-Wildlife forensic science comes into play throughout wildlife trafficking as scientists use DNA to try and determine information about the species that are being trafficked.
+Wildlife trafficking is the illegal trading of live animals or animal parts.
+Wildlife trade generates a large amount of revenue each year, and can total billions of dollars.
+Various animals are trafficked for the exotic pet trade, such as birds, reptiles, and corals.
+Animal parts that are commonly traded include bushmeat, animal horns for medicinal and ornamental purposes, and materials to make fashion products.
+A prime example of a trafficked animal are pangolins, which are often trafficked for their scales.
+Wildlife forensic scientists use DNA to determine information about the trafficked species.

 Various illegal pelts, likely from wildlife trafficking or poaching are shown to Washington Post reporters and photographers at a Wildlife Evidence Lab for the United States Fish and Game Services.

 Poaching

-Poaching is a complex and global problem.
-Part of what makes poaching such a complex issue it provides complications to conservation, additionally, poaching is also linked to poverty.
-However, thousands of species are faced with poaching, including animals like African Elephants and Rhinoceros.
-Products from poaching can include ivory, animal skins, bones, bushmeat.
-These items may be sold as they are or turned into leathers, traditional medicines, ornaments, and more.
-In addition, poaching isn't just a wildlife problem, poaching also occurs for ornamental plants as well.
+Poaching is the illegal hunting or capture of wild animals.
+Thousands of species are affected by poaching, including pangolins, african elephants, and all five species of rhinoceros.
+Products from poaching can include ivory, animal skins, bones, and bushmeat.
+These items are sold as they are or turned into leathers, traditional medicines, and ornaments.

 Animal cruelty

-After the 2020 production of Tiger King: Murder, Mayhem, and Madnese, people are more aware of roadside zoos.
-These zoos have brought to light possible flaws in legislation and the limited protection of endangered wildlife.
-However beyond the legislative implications of operations such as roadside zoos, various wildlife crime aspects lead to animal cruelty and animal abuse.
-These situations often lead to animals being killed, which lends itself to wildlife forensic sciences, to explore the aftermath of these events.
-Wildlife forensics can assist in determining what species of animals may have been in a location, as well as determining what may have happened to wildlife if they are killed by cruelty.
-This can lead to convictions in cases against people operating roadside zoos and general wildlife cruelty.
-In addition, investigations of animal cruelty can lead to new legislation to protect wildlife.
+Animal cruelty is the harm, injury, or killing of an animal.
+Wildlife forensic scientists explore the aftermath of events where animals have been killed due to cruelty and abuse.
+Wildlife forensics can assist in determining what species of animals may have been in a location, as well as determining what may have happened to wildlife if they have been killed by cruelty.